uhm-coe/insert-pages/readme.txt

 To enable, first activate the plugin, then use the included toolbar button to insert your content when editing any page or post.

+== Installation ==

+1. Upload "insert-pages" to the "/wp-content/plugins/" directory.
+1. Activate the plugin through the "Plugins" menu in WordPress.
+1. Use the toolbar button while editing any page to insert any other page.

 == Screenshots ==

 1. Insert Pages toolbar button.

-== Installation ==

-1. Upload \"insert-pages\" to the \"/wp-content/plugins/\" directory.
-1. Activate the plugin through the \"Plugins\" menu in WordPress.
-1. Use the toolbar button while editing any page to insert any other page.

 == Changelog ==

+= 1.1 =
+* Minor changes to documentation.

 = 1.0 =
 * Initial release.